MIDFIELDR/midfieldr/docs/reference/select_basic_cols.md

 - type:

-  Character identifying the record type.
+  Character identifying the table type.
 Possible values are "s", "t", "c", "d", "a", or NULL (default).
 See Details.

 ## Value